 Penalties for California Crimes

-California Penal Code 664 PC describes legal penalties for an attempted crime, and they will always depend on the underlying crime.
+California Penal Code 664 PC outlines the legal penalties for attempted crimes, which depend on the underlying crime.
 In other words, the type of crime you were attempting to commit.
 An attempted crime can be either a misdemeanor or felony offense, depending on what crime you were attempting to commit.
 In most cases, an attempted crime will carry the following penalties:

-• One-half the fines for the underlying crime
+- One-half of the fines for the underlying crime

 For instance, if convicted of attempting to commit a felony crime, you could be sentenced to 2 years in jail and a $2,500 fine.
-The maximum sentence is up to 4 years in a California state prison, and the fine is $5,000.
+The maximum sentence is up to 4 years in a California state prison, and the fine is $5,000, highlighting the serious legal consequences of attempted crimes.

-If the attempted crime carries a life in prison or the death penalty, you are facing up to a 9-year sentence.
-If convicted of premeditated attempted murder of police or firefighter, you are facing a life sentence in prison with the possibility of parole after 15 years.
+If the attempted crime carries a life sentence or the death penalty, you are facing up to a 9-year sentence.
+If convicted of premeditated attempted murder of a police officer or a firefighter, you are facing a life sentence in prison with the possibility of parole after 15 years.

 Fighting Attempted Crime Charges in California

 Suppose you are accused of an attempted crime under California Penal Code 21(a).
-In that case, our Los Angeles criminal defense attorneys can use a wide range of strategies to obtain the best possible outcome.
+In such cases, our Los Angeles criminal defense attorneys can employ a wide range of strategies to achieve the best possible outcome.

-Every case is unique and will need to be closely examined in order to determine an appropriate defense.
+Every case is unique and must be closely examined to determine an appropriate defense.
 However, some of the most common defenses against allegations of an attempted crime include:

 Lack of intent to commit the crime defense

-Recall the elements of the crime above that it must be proven you had a specific intent to commit the crime.
-This crucial element can often be difficult to prove because it requires evidence of your intent beyond any reasonable doubt.
-We might be able to make a reasonable argument that casts doubt on specific intent, or there is insufficient evidence to prove it.
+Recall the elements of the crime above, that it must be proven you had a specific intent to commit the crime.
+This crucial element can often be difficult to prove because it requires evidence of your intent beyond a reasonable doubt.
+We may be able to make a reasonable argument that casts doubt on specific intent, or there may be insufficient evidence to prove it.
 If successful, you could have a good chance of avoiding a conviction.

 Lack of a direct step to commit the crime defense